-Shifts in the parasitic community on islands are expected to have an impact on the ratio Pn/Ps of immune genes.
-However, the fixation probability depends on the product Ne s, and a variation in Ne is also expected to impact the efficacy of selection and thus the ratio Pn/Ps across the entire transcriptome, particularly in the presence of slightly deleterious mutations (Charlesworth and Eyre-Walker, 2008; Leroy et al., 2021b; Loire et al., 2013; Ohta, 1992).
+Shifts in the parasitic community on islands are expected to have an impact on the Pn/Ps ratio of immune genes.
+However, the fixation probability depends on the product Nes, and variation in Ne is also expected to impact the efficacy of selection and thus the Pn/Ps ratio across the entire transcriptome, particularly in the presence of slightly deleterious mutations (Charlesworth and Eyre-Walker, 2008; Leroy et al., 2021b; Loire et al., 2013; Ohta, 1992).
 In addition, due to their lower population sizes, island birds compared to continental species exhibit a genome-wide reduction in genetic diversity and efficacy of selection (Kutschera et al., 2020; Leroy et al., 2021b).
-Therefore, we expect a similar reduction in immune genes diversity even without any change in the parasite pressure.
+Therefore, we expect a similar reduction in immune genes' diversity even without any change in the parasite pressure.

-To disentangle the effect of population size from a change in parasite pressure and estimate the impact of demography on the efficacy of selection, we randomly selected protein-coding genes (i.e., control genes) involved in various biological functions (Fijarczyk et al., 2016; Leroy et al., 2021b).
+To disentangle the effect of population size from a change in parasite pressure and estimate the impact of demography on the efficacy of selection, we studied a dataset of 34 bird species (20 insular and 14 mainland species; Figure 1) combining the 24 species of Leroy et al. (2021b) and 10 newly generated by targeted-capture sequencing (Table 1).
+We randomly selected protein-coding genes (i.e., control genes) involved in various biological functions (Fijarczyk et al., 2016; Leroy et al., 2021b).
 The selection pressure acting on the randomly selected control genes is expected to be similar between island and mainland bird species.
 Therefore, the variation of Pn/Ps of the control genes is only dependent on the variation of Ne.
 In contrast, if a reduced parasite pressure on islands directly impacts the evolution of immune genes, the Pn/Ps of immune genes is expected to show a larger variation between island and continental species than the control genes.
 More specifically, for genes under purifying selection, non-synonymous weakly deleterious mutations, normally eliminated under strong selection, would be maintained, leading to an increase of Pn/Ps.
 By contrast, for genes under balancing selection, non-synonymous advantageous mutations, normally maintained in the polymorphism under strong selection, would be fixed or eliminated leading to a decrease of Pn/Ps (Figure 2).